-Figure 5-41 UPnP Setting
+Figure 5-37 UPnP Setting

 - Current UPnP Status UPnP can be enabled or disabled by clicking the Enable or Disable button.
-As allowing this may present a risk to security, this feature is enabled by default. - > Current UPnP Settings List This table displays the current UPnP information. - App Description -The description provided by the application in the UPnP request - External Port External port, which the Router opened for the application.
+This feature is enabled by default. - > Current UPnP Settings List This table displays the current UPnP information.

-- Protocol Shows which type of protocol is opened. - Internal Port Internal port, which the Router opened for local host. - IP Address The UPnP device that is currently accessing the Router. - Status The port's status displayed here.
-"Enabled" means that port is still active.
-Otherwise, the port is inactive.
+- App Description The description about the application which initiates the UPnP request. - External Port The port which the Router opened for the application. - Protocol The type of protocol which is opened. - Internal Port The port which the Router opened for local host. - IP Address The IP address of the local host which initiates the UPnP request. - Status Either Enabled or Disabled.
+"Enabled" means that the port is still active; otherwise, the port is inactive.